 When I return home and most certainly will buy new clothes, I will consider purchasing these colors.
 But wait…I’m a winter.
 I don’t look good in orange.
 I guess some days I will look better than on other days.

-When we return to the boat, we are asked to remove our shoes so they can wash them.
-We receive the shoes back in about 15 minutes.
+When we returned to the boat, we were askeded to remove our shoes so they could wash them.
+We received the shoes back in about 15 minutes.
 Here is Rob’s boot.

 We are on the move again!!